akshatgyl/FlicksApp/README.md

 -  User sees an error message when there's a networking error.
 - [ ] Movies are displayed using a CollectionView instead of a TableView.
 -  User can search for a movie.
-- [ ] All images fade in as they are loading.
+-  All images fade in as they are loading.
 -  Customize the UI.

 The following **additional** features are implemented:

-- Added Rated R or Rated PG-13 images and review ratings!
+- Added Rated R or Rated PG-13 images and review ratings.

 ## Video Walkthrough